Chart Color Schemes

 The latest Census data sees Coonamble placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Coonamble's cultural diversity was found to be below average.
-Its population comprised 83.6% citizens, with 95.8% born in Australia and 96.9% speaking English only at home.
-Christianity was the predominant religion, practised by 75.8%, compared to 67.2% across the Rest of NSW.
+Coonamble had a cultural diversity level below average, with 83.6% of its population being Australian citizens, 95.8% born in Australia, and 96.9% speaking English only at home.
+Christianity was the predominant religion in Coonamble, making up 75.8% of the population, compared to 67.2% across Rest of NSW.
+The top three ancestry groups were Australian (32.2%), Australian Aboriginal (26.3%), and English (22.7%).

 Frequently Asked Questions - Diversity